ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 #### Note: since the analysis is done via an RS485 line, there is no separation between transmitters and receivers.
 Therefore, in very rare cases, false positives may occur despite the filters in the programming.

+### ATTENTION, THE BEST RESULTS WERE OBTAINED WITH CONVERTERS WITH THE CH340/CH343 CHIP.

 #### Serial connection menu.
 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/Imagens/Menu_Sniffer.png)